LoliGothick/mitama-cpp-result/docs/README.md

 |    gcc >= 8.3.0    | Testing on CircleCI; tested on each push to GitHub |
 |  boost >= 1.67.0   | Testing on CircleCI; tested on each push to GitHub |

-More specifically, Mitama.result requires a compiler/standard library supporting the following C++17 features:
+More specifically, `Mitama.Result` requires a compiler/standard library supporting the following C++17 features:

 - constexpr if
 - constexpr lambda